The Low Maintenance Landscape

 To reduce replacement costs for annual plants (plants that last one season) consider the use of perennial plants (plants that come back every year).
 Depending upon your plant hardiness zone, impatiens, begonias, petunias, and marigolds must be planted every year.
 Choose daylilies, stokes aster, lantana, black-eyed susan, coneflowers, evening primrose or perennial phlox for long-lasting color.

 4. Avoid problem or high-maintenance plants.

 Hybrid tea roses, gardenias, and fruit trees are examples of high maintenance plants.
 These require regular insect spraying, watering, or fungicides in order to successfully grow in Mississippi.
-Select varieties of plants that are more resistant to insect, disease and fungal problems, tolerance to wet or dry periods, extreme temperatures, and adaptability to poor soil conditions.
+Select varieties of plants that are more resistant to insect, disease, and fungal problems, tolerant to wet or dry periods and extreme temperatures, and adaptable to poor soil conditions.